Homily (Reflection) for Ash Wednesday, A,B,C (06th March, 2019) on the Gospel and the Celebration

 Topic: Pray, Fast, and Give Alms.

-Today in the gospel Jesus calls us to true almsgiving, prayer, and fasting that can be rewarded in heaven.
+In today’s gospel Jesus calls us to true almsgiving, prayer, and fasting that can be rewarded in heaven.
 It is important to note that they are interrelated.
 We are called to watch and pray, cf. Mk 14:38; Matt 26:41.
 As one communicates with God through prayer, God helps him or her see others as his or her brothers and sisters and also to know their needs.
 Again God helps us go beyond knowing their needs to assisting them, cf. Jas 2:15-16.
 Helping one’s brothers and sisters is almsgiving.
 And one cannot help unless he or she deprives him/herself something, fasting, cf. 2Cor 8:15.
 However, fasting does not simply mean a reduction in our food, but the elimination of our evil habits”.

 Although each and every one of us must have been praying, fasting and giving alms, we can do better.
 In the words of Pope Saint Leo the Great,